Principal $\infty$-Bundles and Smooth String Group Models: Principal -bundles and group extensions in -topoi

 \item The morphism $p$ is an effective epimorphism and the action $P \dslash G$ is principal. \end{myenumerate} \end{proposition}

-\begin{proof} First, observe that since $P \dslash G$ is a groupoid object in $\bH$, and since by assumption the canonical morphism $|P \dslash G| \to X$ is an equivalence, it follows from Definition~\ref{def:oo-topos}(4) that the canonical morphism $\alpha \colon P \dslash G \to \cC p$ is an equivalence in $\Fun(\bbDelta^\opp, \bH)$.
+\begin{proof} To see that (1) implies (2), first observe that since $P \dslash G$ is a groupoid object in $\bH$, and since by assumption the canonical morphism $|P \dslash G| \to B$ is an equivalence, it follows from Definition~\ref{def:oo-topos}(4) that the canonical morphism $\alpha \colon P \dslash G \to \cC p$ is an equivalence in $\Fun(\bbDelta^\opp, \bH)$.
 In particular, $p$ is an effective epimorphism.
-Further, it has been shown in~\cite[Prop.~3.7]{NSS:oo-bundles} that if $P \dslash G \to X$ is a principal bundle, then the action $P \dslash G$ satisfies condition~(2) of Lemma~\ref{st:principality condition}, and so the action is principal.
+Further, it has been shown in~\cite[Prop.~3.7]{NSS:oo-bundles} that if $P \dslash G \to B$ is a principal bundle, then the action $P \dslash G$ satisfies condition~(2) of Lemma~\ref{st:principality condition}, and so the action is principal.

 To see the other direction, consider the commutative diagram